aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 ### Snapshot credentials

-As noted above, Databases created with `DatabaseInstanceFromSnapshot` or `ServerlessClusterFromSnapshot` will not create user and auto-generated password by default because it's not possible to change the master username.
+As noted above, Databases created with `DatabaseInstanceFromSnapshot` or `ServerlessClusterFromSnapshot` will not create user and auto-generated password by default because it's not possible to change the master username for a snapshot.
 Instead, they will use the existing username and password from the snapshot.
 You can still generate a new password - to generate a secret similarly to the other constructs, pass in credentials with `fromGeneratedSecret()` or `fromGeneratedPassword()`.

 ```ts
 declare const vpc: ec2.Vpc;